 The OED will develop rules to coordinate PFMLI benefits when an employee is covered under more than one employer-offered plan or entitled to other paid family and medical leave benefits.
 Employers don’t have to reopen a collective bargaining agreement entered into before the law’s Sept.
 29, 2019, effective date.

-Employers will need to begin collecting employee contributions as of Jan.
-1, 2022, and remitting those amounts with quarterly reports by the last day of the month after the end of each calendar quarter.
+Employers should look for regulations in 2022 and will need to begin collecting employee contributions as of Jan.
+1, 2023.
+Employers must remit those amounts with quarterly reports by the last day of the month after the end of each calendar quarter.
 Many employers work with payroll vendors or departments to undertake this task in other states with similar laws.
 Until the contribution level is announced, employers may want to make a reasonable estimate of the reporting and contribution costs for the coming year, assuming the contribution rate won’t exceed the 1% maximum.

 Employers looking to apply for an exemption should watch for rules and guidance providing more information.
 Employers may want to begin reviewing the statutory requirements for exemptions now to decide if their plan could qualify or would need to be amended.
 For example, a plan that excludes part-time employees won’t qualify as an equivalent plan.